openvinotoolkit/openvino/docs/install_guides/troubleshooting-issues.md

 This page lists issues that you may encounter during the installation and configuration of OpenVINO™, as well as their possible solutions.

-## <a name="install-for-prc"></a>Errors with Installing via PIP for PRC Users
+## <a name="install-for-prc"></a>Errors with Installing via PIP for Users in China

-PRC users might encounter errors while downloading sources via PIP during OpenVINO™ installation.
+Users in China might encounter errors while downloading sources via PIP during OpenVINO™ installation.
 To resolve the issues, try one of the following options:

 * Add the download source using the ``-i`` parameter with the Python ``pip`` command.
 For example: